dancancro/great-big-example-application/README.md

 scientists are above that and only engage in abstract thought of conceptual, unreal demos" (and exposure to code used to conduct real business is somehow a detriment to learning abstract concepts?).

+"Technical writers employed at a company that produces one technology with customers who use many technologies must remain neutral to the technologies used by customers for concerns in an application not met by that company's products.
+That would be impossible to do in a big application in which all things are handled."

 "Creators of many tutorials don't have time to implement all of them as parts of the same big example (like what they have readily at hand because they do this every day for a living), so they need to make each one from scratch by spending the time to simplify the approaches they use on the job."